justinbreese/dse-multi-cloud-demo/README.md

 export academy_token="blah"
 ```
 If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com - it's free!
 Be sure to create a download key (token) for your downloads too.

-## Make sure that Python is installed on all of the VMs
-If it isn't installed, then it won't work

 ## Create a text file that has your different VMs that you want in the cluster:
 Format is: public-ip:private-ip:dc-name:node-number for example, I call it as multi-list.txt below: